Mississippi State vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Mississippi State has combined with its opponents to put up more than 51.5 points in four of six games this season.
+- Mississippi State and its opponents have gone over the current 51.5-point total in four of six games (66.7%) this season.

+- Vanderbilt's games have gone over 51.5 points in three of six chances this season.

+- Saturday's total is 12.5 points higher than the combined 39 PPG average of the two teams.

 - These two squads surrender a combined 63 points per game, 11.5 more than this contest's over/under.

-- The Bulldogs and their opponents have scored an average of 55.3 points per game in 2021, 3.8 more than Saturday's total.
+- Bulldogs games this season feature an average total of 55.3 points, a number 3.8 points higher than Saturday's over/under.

-- In 2021, games involving the Commodores have averaged a total of 52.7 points, 1.2 more than the set over/under in this contest.
+- The 52.7 PPG average total in Commodores games this season is 1.2 points more than this game's over/under.

 Mississippi State Stats and Trends